 - Shipley Nature Center (Huntington Beach)-You can go on a self guided tour of the center and even participate in a Parent and Me program which is on Wednesdays at 11am for $3.

-8. Group Classes– There are so many different places to sign up for classes.
-My group of mommy friends signed up for gymnastic classes as well as Music Together music classes.
-It was enjoyable to meet together and learn a new skill.
+8. Group Classes– There are so many different places to sign up for classes with your kids.
+It was enjoyable to meet together and learn a new skill and watch our kids learn new skills too.
 Some community centers also have classes that you can take.
 Here are some of my favorites.

 - Music Together

 - Swim Classes- local community centers offer swim classes but if you live in Irvine, Waterworks Aquatics is a great place to take classes!

 9. Farms– There are a couple of local farms where children can tour a real working farm.

 - Centennial Farm– Located on the OC Fair Grounds, this working farm is open to tours on select days.
 Check here for the schedule.
 Children can see pigs, chickens, and cows!
 Every year in the Spring, they also have an event called Imaginology which focuses on STEAM (Science, Technology, Engineering, Arts, and Mathematics.)
 They have various activities, exhibits, and displays.
 My toddler had a great time exploring!